whuey79/calendar-answer-list-creator/README.md

 calendar-answer-list-creator
 ============================

-add lastest version dates3.py
+add lastest version dates3.py<br>
+Updated:  09/13/2013<br>

-A small python program that takes a date ie. 06/03 and a timeslot and formats it for AD calendar template.
+A python program that takes a date ie. 06/03 and a timeslot and formats it for AD calendar template.

 <ul>
 <li>Creates group header</li>